shic/blog/_posts/2016-04-19-React-Native.markdown

         console.log('a task was added: ', task);
         // this.state.todos.push({ task });
         // this.setState({ todos: this.state.todos });
-        store.dispatch({ //dispatch: fire an action on the store
+        todoStore.dispatch({ //dispatch: fire an action on the store
             type: 'ADD_TODO',
             task,
         });